Guest contribution by Martin Waldron,

 MoReq

 MoReq is the European ‘standard’ for Electronic Records Management (ERM) first published in 2001.
 MoReq2, published in March 2008, is the updated version of MoReq.
-Unlike other internationally recognized ERM specifications such as the USA DoD1 and the UK TNA2, it is written to be equally applicable to public and private sector organizations.
+Unlike other internationally recognized ERM specifications such as the USA DoD and the UK TNA, it is written to be equally applicable to public and private sector organizations.

 The specification covers both records management and related areas such as document management, e-mail and physical record management.